 There are a number of different occlusal splints available from a basic soft nightguard through to a bespoke custom made splint that is adjusted over time.

 The appliance known as a modified Michigan splint protects the teeth from wear when asleep and patients report that other symptoms [as listed above] reduce or disappear.
 These splints occasionally have to be made on referral outside the practice.

-If you are suffering from any of the symptoms above and suspect that bruxism may be the cause – book a consultation with Richard.
+If you are suffering from any of the symptoms above and suspect that bruxism may be the cause – book a consultation.
 Alternatively, if you have acute symptoms or simply want advice about the condition, book an appointment with Suzie.